 This Rosemary Focaccia Bread recipe is ultra-comforting and delicious, and kicked up a notch with the addition of lots of fresh rosemary and flaked sea salt.
+See optional instructions below for how to mix the dough by hand if you do not have a stand mixer.

 - 1 1/3 cup warm water (about 110°F)